Feasibility Report

 ROM pricing methodology.
 The ROM estimate is developed from current cost data, adjusted for the specific site conditions identified during the feasibility analysis.
 It breaks the project into major cost categories: site work (grading, export, shoring, retaining walls, utilities), foundation, structural shell (framing, roofing, exterior closure), mechanical/electrical/plumbing systems, interior finishes, and general conditions.
 Each category is estimated as a range, with the low end reflecting favorable conditions and efficient design, and the high end reflecting challenging conditions or premium specifications.

 What drives the gap between $800/SF and $2,400/SF.
 When people ask about construction cost in Los Angeles, they typically hear a wide range.
 The reason for the range is that "cost per square foot" is an average that conceals enormous variation in the underlying components.
 An $800/SF project and a $2,400/SF project are not building the same thing.
-The major cost drivers include below-grade construction (the foundation, shoring, waterproofing, and structural slab for basement or sub-grade levels can cost $500-$1,000+ per square foot of below-grade area), site work intensity (a flat lot with standard access vs. a hillside lot with crane-served delivery and significant grading), structural complexity (a simple wood-frame structure vs. a steel-frame or concrete structure), finish level (production-grade fixtures and finishes vs. custom millwork, imported stone, and bespoke hardware), systems sophistication (standard HVAC and electrical vs. zoned geothermal, whole-house automation, and AV integration), and design complexity (a rectangular floor plan vs. a compound-curved geometry with multiple cantilevers).
+The major cost drivers include below-grade construction (the foundation, shoring, waterproofing, and structural slab for basement or sub-grade levels can cost $500-$1,000+ per square foot of below-grade area), site work intensity, structural complexity, finish level, systems sophistication, and design complexity.
+A flat lot with standard access, wood-frame structure, and production-grade finishes produces the low end of the range.
+A hillside lot with crane-served delivery, steel-frame or concrete structure, custom millwork, imported stone, zoned geothermal HVAC, whole-house automation, and compound-curved geometry produces the high end.

 Why "cost per square foot" misleads on hillside sites.
 On a flat lot, the cost per square foot is a reasonable approximation because the site work is a small percentage of the total project cost.
 On a hillside site, the site work - grading, shoring, foundation, retaining walls, access - can represent 25-40% of the total project cost.
 When you calculate cost per square foot for a hillside project, that number includes hundreds of thousands of dollars of below-grade work that has nothing to do with the living area.
 A 4,000-square-foot house that costs $4M on a flat lot costs $800/SF.
 The same 4,000-square-foot house on a hillside lot with $1.5M in site work costs $5.5M, or $1,375/SF.
 The house didn't get more expensive - the dirt underneath it did.
 The feasibility cost assessment separates the site work from the building cost, giving the owner a clear view of what they're paying for each component.